Vauxhall 14-6: Unitary chassis-body

-Australian production, Vauxhall Senior
+Australian production

-A Vauxhall 14 J was built by General Motors-Holden's in Australia without unitary construction which was beyond the capacity of local presses but sharing much of the English car's styling.
+A Vauxhall 14 J was built by Holden in Australia without unitary construction which was beyond the capacity of local presses but sharing much of the English car's styling.
 The separate chassis allowed the Australian firm to provide open and utility bodies.
-Commencing in 1939, the 14 was offered in sedan, coupé and roadster body-styles. and as in UK but in a Holden version, a light utility.
-The Australian Vauxhall 14 used the same frame as the Bedford JC, which was also built by Holden in Australia.
-A roadster utility was also available.
+Commencing in 1939, the 14 was offered in sedan, coupé and roadster body-styles. and as in England but in a Holden version, a light utility.

-A 14 sedan was the first civilian car to be produced by GMH in the post-war period, leaving the Fishermans Bend assembly line on 21 May 1946.
+A 14 sedan was the first civilian car to be produced by Holden in the post war period, leaving the Fishermans Bend assembly line on 21 May 1946.